Learning HCX-Part 9: Testing HCX Bulk Migration

 In the last post of this series, we deployed the HCX Enterprise appliance on-premise and connected it to the vCenter server, NSX manager, and PSC.
 In this post, I will demonstrate the deployment of the HCX cloud appliance on the cloud side and walk through the basic configuration steps.

 I don’t have a true cloud site, but I have 2 vCenter servers in 2 locations.
 Site A is where I deployed HCX Enterprise, and Site B is where I am deploying the HCX Cloud appliance.
-I am treating Site B as a cloud location for now.
+I am treating Site B as a cloud location.

 HCX Cloud deployment is very similar to HCX Enterprise deployment and follows VMware’s standard OVF deployment procedure.